Okanagan High Tech Sector Development

 Okanagan Valley High Tech Sector Development

 Community Futures strives to develop and market a technology development strategy that accelerates the diversification of the regional economy from retail, health care and construction towards becoming a high technology cluster, to supplement the agriculture and tourism base.
-The strategy developed and employed builds upon the developing critical mass of technology and pull together all the disparate streams of activity already being undertaken by the various stakeholders, into a single coherent brand promotion.
+The strategy originally developed and employed in 2009 built upon the developing critical mass of technology and pull together all the disparate streams of activity already being undertaken by the various stakeholders, into a single coherent brand promotion.

 - The development and marketing of a coherent technology brand for the region that all stakeholders endorse.